brightbox/docs.brightbox.com/content/guides/cli/graphical-console.md

 ![Screenshot of logged in console](/images/console-logged-in.png)

 You can reactivate the console at any time - a new token will just be regenerated.
-You can only access the console of Cloud Servers that are active (i.e: "powered on") and if you're behind a firewall you'll need to have tcp port 50000 allowed out to our console server.
+You can only access the console of Cloud Servers that are active (i.e: "powered on").

+Normally, the console works over https using the usual tcp port 443, but if your browser is a bit old and has to fall back to Flash, then it will use tcp port 843 as well.